-Wind uses a bit less water than solar, but both are exponentially more water-efficient than other energy sources.
+Wind uses a bit less water than solar, but both are exponentially more water-efficient than any other energy source.

 So now you know.
 You need water to make power.
 Using solar won’t just save you lots of money.
-It will also help all of us conserve precious fresh water and switch over to less wasteful and less dangerous energy from renewables.
+It will also help all of us conserve precious fresh water.

 © CleanTechnica, 2014.
 Article by Sandy Dechert IPCC Palmer Drought Severity Index (PDSI) Infograph © PureTechnologies.com